-Successful beekeeping needs a beekeeper to devote some time in managing his/her Apiary.
+Successful apiary management needs a beekeeper to devote some time in managing his/her Apiary.
 The following practices are recommended;

 - The hedge should be more than 2 meters high so that bees can fly high when leaving or returning to the apiary.
 This height reduces exposure and risk of being stung.

 - The apiary should be kept clean by cutting overgrown and undesirable vegetation around the hives so as to prevent pests from accessing the hives.

 - Hives should be properly hung and hanging wires must be greased frequently to keep off crawling pests.

 - Plant more bee plants in and around the apiary to ensure that the bees are provided with enough forage.

 - Dilapidated post should be repaired or replaced.

 - Provision of a bee house to enhance security of the hives and provide shade especially in hot areas

 - Successful apiary management requires control pests and predators.

 The bee house can be constructed by use of locally available materials such as:

 - Grass thatching for roofing.